datasektionen/bawang-content/en/organisation/sammansattning/body.md

 **Contact**

-The Board member of Business Relations can be reached at [d-nok@d.kth.se](mailto:d-nok@datasektionen.se).
+The Board member of Business Relations can be reached at [d-nok@datasektionen.se](mailto:d-nok@datasektionen.se).

 ## Board member of Student Issues - Malin Svenberg